wzhao5/metis-project4/README.md

 <img src="https://github.com/weizhao-BME/metis-project4/blob/main/figures/fig.2.png" alt="Figure 2" width="700"/>

 Researchers become less interested in the intracranial pressure now compared with 1990s.
-In the past, it was believed the pressure gradient could distort the brain and caused concussion ([King et al., 2013]([0.1 Is Head Injury Caused by Linear or Angular Acceleration? (smf.org)](https://smf.org/docs/articles/hic/King_IRCOBI_2003.pdf))), but more recently it was believed that the brain pressure which is induced by linear acceleration did not  induce brain deformation in TBI.
-This is because linear acceleration is not significantly correlated with brain deformation ([Ji et al., 2014]([Head impact accelerations for brain strain-related responses in contact sports: a model-based investigation | SpringerLink](https://link.springer.com/article/10.1007%2Fs10237-014-0562-z))).
+In the past, it was believed the pressure gradient could distort the brain and caused concussion ([King et al., 2013](https://smf.org/docs/articles/hic/King_IRCOBI_2003.pdf)), but more recently it was believed that the brain pressure which is induced by linear acceleration did not  induce brain deformation in TBI.
+This is because linear acceleration is not significantly correlated with brain deformation ([Ji et al., 2014](https://link.springer.com/article/10.1007%2Fs10237-014-0562-z)).

 <img src="https://github.com/weizhao-BME/metis-project4/blob/main/figures/fig.3.png" alt="Figure 3" width="700"/>